JoshuaKyleLambert/YourSword/index.md

   * Ability to add / remove items from inventory.
   * A battle (damage or repair, hit or miss) as well as some armor, class system, or randomization.
   * System for making choices.
+  * A parent Entity class might be needed.